docker-mailserver/docker-mailserver/docs/content/examples/tutorials/dovecot-solr.md

     ```bash
     docker exec -it dms-solr /bin/sh
     solr create -c dovecot
-    cp -R /opt/solr/contrib/analysis-extras/lib /var/solr/data/dovecot
     ```

     Stop the `dms-solr` container and you should now have a `./data/dovecot` folder in the local bind mount volume.

 2. Solr needs a schema that is specifically tailored for Dovecot FTS.

-    As of writing of this guide, Solr 9 is the current release.
-[Dovecot provides the required schema configs][github-dovecot::core-docs] for Solr, copy the following two v9 config files to `./data/dovecot` and rename them accordingly:
+    As of writing of this guide, Solr 10 is the current release.
+[Dovecot provides the required schema configs][github-dovecot::core-docs] for Solr, copy the following two v9 config files which also work with solr 10 to `./data/dovecot` and rename them accordingly:

     - `solr-config-9.xml` (_rename to `solrconfig.xml`_)
     - `solr-schema-9.xml` (_rename to `schema.xml`_)